dennisz01/ISDM/ISDM Report.md

 RM who is in call with a customer needs documents regarding the company's products and offers because they need to provide the customer with a wide range or accurate information.

+We have been contracted by a major travel company to improve the operational performance of their CMC.
+We noticed that the travel company isn't recording a growth in revenue during the 2019-20 fiscal year.
+We wonder if this means that the performance of the CMC impacts the fiscal year results.
+It would be game changing to improve the operational performance of the CMC using an information system.

+We've heard from many RMs that they struggle to manage the various travel packages on offer.
+We were surprised to notice the number of travel packages produced by the travel company.
+We wonder if this means that customers are offered unnecessary packages by the RMs.
+It would be game changing to have RMs updated with new travel packages, that only apply to their customers, as soon as they are created.

+We've met we many customers who that they hang up the call due to difficulties.
+We were surprised to noticed that the wait times for the call can be quite long.
+We wonder if this means that many potential buyers are missed in the queue.
+It would be game-changing to reduce the number of customers lost in the queue.

 ## Assumptions
 Several assumptions have been made in this project:
 * There are improvements *needed* to be made to the call management center